Jeanne Crain: Early life

-Crain was born in Barstow, California, to George A. Crain, a high school English teacher, and Loretta Crain, née Carr.
+Jeanne Elizabeth Crain was born in Barstow, California, to George A. Crain, a high-school English teacher, and Loretta Crain, née Carr.
 Both of Crain's parents were Catholics of Irish descent.
-By 1930 they were living in Inglewood, California at 822 S. Walnut Avenue.
+By 1930, they were living in Inglewood, California, at 822 S. Walnut Avenue.
 When her parents divorced in 1934, her mother, her sister Rita Marie (who served as Crain's stand-in during the mid-1940s), and she moved to 5817 Van Ness Avenue in Los Angeles.

 Crain began winning leads in school plays at 14 and beauty contests at 15.
 A skilled ice skater, she first attracted attention when she was crowned Miss Pan-Pacific at the Pan-Pacific Auditorium in Los Angeles.
 She attended Inglewood High School, where her father was head of the English department.
 While still in high school, she was asked to do a screen test with Orson Welles, but she did not get the part.
-After high school she enrolled at UCLA to study drama.
+After high school, she enrolled at UCLA to study drama.
 In 1943 at age 18, she appeared in a bit part in the film The Gang's All Here, produced by 20th Century Fox.